sunny-chung/kdatetime-multiplatform/README.md

 - `KDateTimeFormat` (format and parse dates and times)
 - `KGregorianCalendar` (conversion between timestamps and calendar dates)

 Unlike Java, there is no local date or local datetime class here.
-That creates lots of issues. `KZonedInstant` can be used instead.
+That creates lots of usage issues. `KZonedInstant` can be used instead.

 There is also no time zone but time zone offset at this moment.

+All of these classes are thread-safe.

+Supported custom format pattern symbols can be checked [here](src/commonMain/kotlin/com/sunnychung/lib/multiplatform/kdatetime/KDateTimeFormat.kt).
+It has some difference with Java APIs.

 # Examples